 3. Non university certificates

 Following the European Community directive, qualifications and practical knowledge gained in a member country are valid throughout the European Union.
-Anyone who is therefore qualified for a particular profession in his home country can practice that profession in any other member country.
+Anyone who is therefore qualified for a particular profession in his home country can practice that profession in any other member country, although this may require certain validation procedures, depending on the profession.

 Since there are often differences between the individual countries regarding training methods and final examinations for so-called regulated professions, the European Union has introduced a uniform system for the recognition of qualifications.
-Regulated professions are those which require specific diplomas, certificates or special qualifications.
-Thus anyone wishing to work abroad as a teacher, lawyer, engineer or psychologist (in Latvia these qualifications correspond to university type of education) must apply to the responsible authorities of the relevant country for recognition of his/her professional qualification.
+Regulated professions are those which require specific diplomas, certificates or special qualifications according to national regulations.
+Thus anyone wishing to work abroad as a teacher, lawyer, engineer or psychologist (in Latvia these qualifications correspond to university level education) must apply to the responsible authorities of the relevant country for recognition of his/her professional qualification.
 The authorities then have four months in which to verify the application.
-If they ascertain that the content and duration of the training differ considerably from the corresponding national training course the authorities can demand to see a certificate of professional experience or the candidate is required to addend an adaptation course or takes an aptitude test.
+If they ascertain that the content and duration of the training differ considerably from the corresponding national training course the authorities can demand to see a certificate of professional experience or the candidate is required to addend an adaptation course or take an aptitude test.

 Where to get information on academic and professional recognition of foreign qualifications in Latvia?